 Attention, Freecyclers.
 You may be missing out on one of the best options to pick up free products: your local household hazardous waste (HHW) product exchange room.

 The name doesn’t sound very glamorous, which is why many are nicknamed swap shops.
-But the basic premise is that community members bring in their HHW for disposal, and the city offers these items for free pick-up instead of paying to dispose of them.
+The basic premise is that community members bring in their HHW for disposal, and the city offers partially used products for free pick-up instead of paying to dispose of them.

 Before we get into all the cool stuff you can take, here are a few things to keep in mind:

 - Not every city offers a product exchange room.
-In big cities like New York and Los Angeles, while they collect HHW from local residents, they don’t allow people to pick up used products.
+Some cities may collect HHW from local residents but not allow people to pick up used products.
 You’ll need to research your area to see if swap shops are available.

-- These products are in many cases opened and/or used, and while the HHW facility staff will inspect products before putting them on the shelves, buyer beware.
+- These products are in many cases opened and/or used.
+While the HHW facility staff will inspect products before putting them on the shelves, buyer beware.

-- While most swap shops offer products free of charge, some (like in Kansas City) will charge a fee for products like paint.
-You’ll want to call the facility to verify if products are free.
+- While most swap shops offer products free of charge, some will charge a fee for products like paint.
+Call the facility to verify if products are free.

-- Most HHW facilities in the U.S. are residency restricted, because tax money funds the disposal.
-This means you may have to show identification proving city residency just to use the swap shop.
+- Most HHW facilities in the U.S. are restricted to local residents because tax money funds the disposal.
+This means you may have to show identification proving city residency to use the swap shop.

-Now that we have that out of the way, here are five useful products you can get at no cost at your local product exchange room.
+Now that we have that out of the way, here are five useful products you can get at no cost (or low cost) at your local product exchange room.

-By far the most common source of residential HHW is paint, so every swap shop will have some on the shelf.
+By far the most common material that residents drop off at the HHW facility is paint, so every swap shop will have some on the shelf.
 Most communities will mix together cans of paint to produce a full 5-gallon can.
-In Gilbert, Ariz. (a suburb of Phoenix), you can take home up to 25 gallons of paint per visit, which is enough to paint the inside of your house several times.
-You can also pick up other paint products, like stains, varnish and paint thinners.
+In Gilbert, Arizona (a suburb of Phoenix), you can take home up to 25 gallons of paint per visit, which is enough to paint the inside of your house several times.
+You can also pick up other paint products, like stains, varnish, and paint thinners.

-Fun fact: Many communities also use dropped-off paint to cover up graffiti.
+Fun fact: Many communities use dropped-off paint to cover up graffiti.